 World Endeavors volunteers in Costa Rica can contribute to the following projects:

-World Endeavors Childcare and Orphanage Assistance volunteer program helps Costa Rican children to overcome challenges and build a positive future.
+World Endeavors Childcare Assistance volunteer program helps Costa Rican children to overcome challenges and build a positive future.

 World Endeavors Eldercare volunteers help in care facilities and other locations including senior centers, spending time with residents and assisting staff.

 Volunteers work with nonprofit organizations on a variety of initiatives that focus on conservation and sustainable development.

 World Endeavors Healthcare volunteers in Costa Rica help at health clinics or residential care facilities serving the local community.
 Opportunities to gain experience in Physical Therapy and Occupational Therapy are also available.

 World Endeavors Special Education volunteers in Costa Rica make a difference in the lives of children and adults with mental disabilities.

 World Endeavors Sustainable Agriculture volunteers in Costa Rica help at a local, award-winning coffee cooperative located in one of the most beautiful mountain regions of Central America.

 Teaching volunteers often begin their volunteer placements as classroom assistants in English classes, helping local teachers with lessons and assisting students with assignments.

 World Endeavors interns in Costa Rica live with local host families in Atenas in either single or shared rooms with shared bathrooms.
 They enjoy home-cooked Costa Rican food with their host families.
 Interns in certain fields, such as environmental conservation, may live in shared accommodations or lodges onsite at their project depending on location.